-In addition, any criminal law that could affect a person’s religious freedom — freedom from a government supported religion and freedom to practice and express their own religion — could be impacted or limited by the first amendment.
+In addition, any criminal law that could limit a person’s religious freedom — freedom from a government supported religion and freedom to practice and express their own religion — could be voided by the first amendment.
 Contexts here can include criminalization of a religious practice such avoiding medical intervention when sick even for children, to criminalization of sacred plants like peyote in Native American religious practices.

-The individual’s right to bear arms is subject to reasonable regulation, for example storage laws, bans on firearm ownership by dangerous people (felons or mentally ill), conditions on gun sales (background checks and licensing), and limits on concealed weapons.
+The individual’s right to bear arms is subject to reasonable regulation, such as storage laws, bans on firearm ownership by dangerous people (felons or mentally ill), conditions on gun sales (background checks and licensing), and limits on concealed weapons.

 “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”

 The Fifth Amendment:

 “In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the state and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his defense.”